 - Paint

-How To Make A Scuttle Attic (Attic Access Panel)
+How To Make An Attic Access Door In A Ceiling

 - Determine best spot for attic access door (take into account roofline).